n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 > I overheard some of the other elves talking.
 Even though the endpoints have been redacted, they are still operational.
 This means that you can probably elevate your access by communicating with them.
 I suggest working out the hashing scheme to reproduce the redacted endpoints.
 Luckily one of them is still active and can be tested against.
 Try hashing the token with SHA256 and see if you can reliably reproduce the endpoint.
 This might help, pipe the tokens to Get-FileHash -Algorithm SHA256.

 ## Showball Showdown

+Wombley has recruited many elves to his side for the great snowball fight we are about to wage.
+Please help us defeat him by hitting him with more snowballs than he does to us.

+> Hi there!
+I'm Dusty Giftwrap, back from the battlefield!
+I'm mostly here for
+> the snowball fights!
+>
+> But I also don't want Santa angry at us, you wouldn't like him when he's
+> angry.
+His face becomes as red as his hat!
+So I guess I'm rooting for
+> Alabaster.
+>
+> Alabaster Snowball seems to be having quite a pickle with Wombley Cube.
+We
+> need your wizardry.
+>
+> Take down Wombley the usual way with a friend, or try a different strategy
+> by tweaking client-side values for an extra edge.
+>
+> Alternatively, we've got a secret weapon - a giant snow bomb - but we can't
+> remember where we put it or how to launch it.
+>
+> Adjust the right elements and victory for Alabaster can be secured with more
+> subtlety.
+Intriguing, right?
+>
+> Raring to go?
+Terrific!
+Here's a real brain tickler.
+Navigator of chaos or
+> maestro of subtlety, which will you be?
+Either way, remember our objective:
+> bring victory to Alabaster.
+>
+> Confidence!
+Wit!
+We've got what it takes.
+Team up with a friend or find a way
+> to go solo - no matter how, let's end this conflict and take down Wombley!
+>
+> -- **Dusty Giftwrap (Front Yard (Act II))**

 ## Microsoft KC7 (The Great Elf Conflict)